Alive (BigBang EP)

-Alive is the fifth Korean extended play by South Korean boy group Big Bang, released through YG Entertainment on February 29, 2012.
+Alive is the fifth Korean extended play by South Korean boy group BigBang, released through YG Entertainment on February 29, 2012.
 Musically, it is a dance and electronic record that incorporates elements of hip hop and R&B. BigBang members G-Dragon and T.O.P wrote and produced the lyrics and music for nearly all tracks on the album.
 Alive spawned three digital singles that were released within the week prior—"Blue", "Fantastic Baby", and "Bad Boy", all three of which peaked within the top three positions on the Gaon Digital Chart.

 Music critics praised the record's production and composition and was named one of the year's 40 best albums by Fuse.
 The EP along with its singles won various awards, including at the Gaon Chart Music Awards and World Music Awards.
 A repackaged version of the extended titled Still Alive was released on June 3, 2012, and featured the single "Monster" along with two new additional tracks.

 Both versions achieved commercial success in South Korea, with Alive and Still Alive ranking as the 2nd and 6th best-selling albums of 2012 in South Korea; it sold a combined total of over 450,000 copies by 2016.
 Internationally, Alive marked the first time a Korean-language album entered the Billboard 200 in the United States, and the second time a Korean artist entered the chart after BoA in 2009.

 Release and promotion

 On January 27, 2012, the track listing and title of BigBang's upcoming EP, Alive were announced.
 Teddy Park of YG Entertainment and BigBang member G-Dragon produced the majority of the music for the EP with the help of other producers such as DJ Murf and Peejay.
 G-Dragon also wrote the majority of the songs on the EP with the help of T.O.P. and Teddy Park.

 "Blue" was released on February 22, 2012, as the EP's lead single, and thereafter BigBang released previews of other tracks on YouTube every day from February 23–28.
 They also announced the Alive World Tour in support of the album.
 The EP and its second single, "Bad Boy", were released simultaneously on February 29, 2012.
 Promotions began with televised performances from the EP on SBS's Inkigayo.
 "Fantastic Baby" was the third single with its music video released on March 7, 2012.

 The EP was repackaged as a special edition with additional songs and re-titled as Still Alive.
 The special edition and its single "Monster" were released June 3, 2012.
 "Blue", "Bad Boy", "Fantastic Baby", and "Monster" were also re-recorded with Japanese lyrics and included on BigBang's full-length Japanese album, Alive.
-Other tracks, in their original Korean language form, were also included on the album.
+Other tracks, in their original Korean-language form, were also included on the album.